Cake Holidays That Allow Everyone To Have Their Cake & Eat It, Too!

 National Chocolate Cake Day (January 27th)

-Now, who can resist a beautiful and perfectly frosted chocolate cake?
-We know that we can’t.
+Who can resist a beautiful and perfectly frosted chocolate cake?
 It has a rich and indulgent flavor that’s been loved for hundreds of years.
-It can be made into a variety of different desserts including chocolate ganache cake, lava cake, or chocolate sponge cake.
-And it can be paired with a variety of ingredients that make it even better.
-This includes whipped cream, fresh fruits, caramel, and even ice cream.
-This is the cake that we like for the month of January.
+There are a variety of different options, including chocolate ganache cake, lava cake, or chocolate sponge cake.
+And it can be paired with a variety of ingredients that make it even better, such as whipped cream, fresh fruits, caramel, and even ice cream.

 National Carrot Cake Day (February 3rd)

-Carrot Cake is another loved form of cake and for good reason.
-It’s filled with warm and comforting spices including nutmeg, cinnamon, and cloves.
+Carrot cake is another favorite flavor of cake and for good reason.
+It’s filled with warm and comforting spices, including nutmeg, cinnamon, and cloves.
 It has a subtle sweetness that isn’t overpowering, and it’s absolutely fantastic with cream cheese frosting.
 And since carrots are incorporated into the cake, it’s not as unhealthy as other types of cake.
-That is why this is our choice for the month of February.

 National Black Forest Cake Day (March 28th)